How Curiosity and Creativity Can Foster Self-Aware Nonprofit Leaders

-Tapping into your natural creativity and curiosity can enhance your ability to be a clear and confident leader.
+Tap into curiosity and creativity in nonprofit leadership and enhance your ability to be a clear and confident leader.

 17 mins read

-Cultivate curiosity and clarity, deepen trust, and ignite your work.
+Cultivate curiosity and creativity in nonprofit leadership to deepen trust, and ignite your work.

 At the Creative Education Foundation (CEF), we train people to be creative problem solvers.
 When we engage in the growth mindset fostered by the Creative Problem Solving process (CPS), an alchemy happens — we get clear on our challenges, and, in the process, we also get clear on how we understand challenges.
 And as we get clear on our process of understanding, we come to know ourselves and others.